 It is time for a few real–world cases.
 We competed a full platform backup on a web server using only SSDs for data storage uses.
 In that operation, the normal service time for any I/O call kept under 20 ms.

 Throughout the very same trials with the exact same hosting server, now equipped out using HDDs, effectiveness was significantly sluggish.
 All through the server back up process, the common service time for I/O calls ranged between 400 and 500 ms.

 You’ll be able to check out the real–world great things about using SSD drives day by day.
 For instance, on a web server furnished with SSD drives, a full backup will take only 6 hours.

 We utilized HDDs mainly for a few years and we have great knowledge of just how an HDD works.
 Backing up a web server furnished with HDD drives will take around 20 to 24 hours.

 To be able to immediately improve the effectiveness of one’s websites without the need to alter any kind of code, an SSD–operated website hosting service will be a really good alternative.
-Check our Linux hosting packages – these hosting solutions highlight fast SSD drives and can be found at inexpensive price points.
+Check our Linux hosting packages packages and then the Linux VPS packages – these hosting solutions highlight fast SSD drives and can be found at inexpensive price points.

 - Live Demo